 According to the US Bureau of Labor Statistics, the number of insurance professionals aged 55 years and older has increased 74% in the last ten years.
 In next five years, 25% will be at retirement age.

 The bright side?
-In a time of continued economic uncertainty, the insurance industry has a great story to tell future recruits.
+The insurance industry has a great story to tell future recruits.
 According to the U.S. Bureau of Labor Statistics, the insurance industry employs 2.2 million workers, and that number is expected to grow with 200,000 new jobs by the year 2020.
-U.S. Department of Labor Occupational Outlook Handbook 2012-2013 predicted employment of insurance agents and actuaries will grow faster than average for all professions.
-Sales agents are expected to increase 22% from 2010 to 2020 and employment of actuaries is expected to grow by 27%.
+U.S. Department of Labor Occupational Outlook Handbook predicts employment of insurance agents and actuaries will grow faster than average for all professions.
+Sales agents are expected to increase 22% in the next 10 years and employment of actuaries is expected to grow by 27%.

 InVEST continues broadening its outreach and developing content that appeals to Millennials.
 By expanding the number of high schools and colleges with InVEST programs, InVEST has made an important contribution to the U.S. insurance industry's future workforce.

 - InVEST works with 885 programs in 44 states.
 More than 30,000 students are learning about insurance and career opportunities this school year.

 - 33% of the schools offering the InVEST program have a diverse or minority-based school populations.

 - IIABA State Associations and Young Agents are getting involved.
 National African American Insurance Association (NAAIA) has made InVEST part of its strategic plan, has volunteers going into the classroom and have started new programs.